 If you know how to grow beets in containers, you can try any variety.
 We’ve listed a few of them here: the Detroit Dark Red, Early Wonder, Sangria, and Sweetheart.

 Requirements for Growing Beets in Containers

-Beets can be grown in full sun to part shade but for optimum growth choose a spot that receives full sun, at least 6 hours of sunlight is necessary.
-Also, make sure the spot you place your containers have good air circulation.
+Beets can be grown in full sun to part shade, but for optimum growth, pick a spot that receives full sun, or in simple words–at least 6 hours of sunlight is necessary.
+Also, make sure the spot you place your containers has good air circulation.

 If you don’t want hard and sinewy beetroots, water regularly and evenly.
 To keep the soil slightly moist all the time.
-Ensure you not let the soil dry out completely between the growing process and also avoid OVERWATERING.
+Ensure you do not let the soil dry out completely between the growing process, and also avoid OVERWATERING.

-Keep in mind, the optimum temperature for growing beets in containers require a temperature around 50 F – 85 F (10 C – 29 C), but it can be grown in temperature as low as 40 F (4.5 C) and as high as 90 F (32 C) with difficulty.
+Keep in mind the optimum temperature for growing beets in containers require a temperature of around 50 F – 85 F (10 C – 29 C), but they can be grown in temperature as low as 40 F (4.5 C) and as high as 90 F (32 C) with some difficulty.

-It’s a good idea to use time-based (slow release) fertilizer to add into the potting soil.
-As beets is a root vegetable and you may like to increase its root development, use a fertilizer that is low in nitrogen but high in phosphorous and potassium.
-For example, a formula of NPK 5-10-10.
+It’s a good idea to use either time-based (slow-release) fertilizer or compost.
+As beets are root vegetables and you may like to increase their root development, use a fertilizer that is low in nitrogen but high in phosphorous and potassium—for example, a formula of NPK 5-10-10.

-If you want to grow beets organically, side dress plants with compost or manure and feed the plants with compost tea every other week.
+Suppose you want to grow beets organically, side-dress plants with compost or manure, and feed the plants with compost tea every other week.
 As beets usually suffer from boron deficiency, you can add seaweed (an excellent source of boron) fertilizer in compost tea for optimum growth.